Director of Track and Field/Cross

 Bayley spent the past three years coaching and serving as the recruiting coordinator for the Harvard women's teams.

 In November of 2013, she led the Crimson to their first national ranking (No. 27).
-That came a season after another milestone, when Harvard qualified for its first national cross country championship meet on a team basis since 1983 in 2012.
+That came a season after another milestone, when Harvard qualified for its first national cross country championship meet on a team basis since 1983.

 In track, Harvard won back-to-back indoor Ivy League titles in 2013 and 2014, as well as the outdoor championship in the latter year.
 Including track events, Bayley's middle-distance and distance runners (a group that included two All-Northeast Region honorees) broke more than 10 school records.